ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 ## Overview
-Decred’s Proof-of-Stake system requires a user to have a wallet connect to the network in order to purchase tickets so as to participate in its governance model and receive the corresponding rewards.
-This introduces some risks compared to other setups where a user might choose to store private keys on a paper wallet and not have to worry about a host of attack vectors introduced by being online.
+Decred’s Proof-of-Stake system requires a user to have a wallet which is connected to the network.
+This allows the user to participate in the Decred governance model and receive the rewards from validating the transactions in mined blocks.
+Decred's model introduces some risks compared to other setups where a user might choose to store private keys on a paper wallet and not have to worry about a host of attack vectors introduced by being online.

 To mitigate a great number of the risks associated with having a Decred wallet connecting to the Internet to purchase tickets a user may want to consider setting up a secure cool wallet (not quite a cold wallet).
 This guide will walk you through a low cost solution that can protect the user from several common pitfalls while explaining the rationale behind the recommendations.